53

 – DavidW

-Jan 27, 2020 at 22:58
+Commented Jan 27, 2020 at 22:58

 • 1

-@DavidW I don't have my copy of the book at hand to find a quote, but the first time they traveled there was a "everything looks the same! it must not have worked!" scene Jan 28, 2020 at 0:02
+@DavidW I don't have my copy of the book at hand to find a quote, but the first time they traveled there was a "everything looks the same! it must not have worked!" scene Commented Jan 28, 2020 at 0:02

 • Read that one.
 It's not it but it's a good try.
 (Good novel too though nowhere close to Heinlein's best.)
-Thanks Jan 28, 2020 at 3:15
+Thanks Commented Jan 28, 2020 at 3:15

 Your Answer

-By clicking “Post Your Answer”, you agree to our terms of service, privacy policy and cookie policy
+By clicking “Post Your Answer”, you agree to our terms of service and acknowledge you have read our privacy policy.

 Not the answer you're looking for?
 Browse other questions tagged or ask your own question.